CourtHans/learning-journal/README.md

 Although when you need a break, it *can* be entertaining to watch [Funny Fail Videos on YouTube](https://www.youtube.com/watch?v=2aK8hy50fS4).

+Hello, my name is Courtney Hans.
+I'm a California native who loves the cooler climate here in Washington!
+I'm an insatiably curious person and am looking forward to learning so much in Code 102!

 ### Class 01: Markdown
 Markdown is a "lightweight markup language" that allows us to work quickly and “makes styled collaborative editing easy.”
 Mostly, Markdown is just regular text with a few non-alphabetic characters thrown in, like `#` and `*`.
 What can you do when you’re stuck or can’t remember how to markup for a certain desired result?
 [Google](www.google.com) it, of course.